NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 Some good options are
     1. Notepad++ - free and popular (https://notepad-plus-plus.org/ Windows only)
     2. SublimeText can be used for free but nags you to buy it (https://www.sublimetext.com/ Mac and Windows)
+3. Download a zip file of files from **TODO URL**
+    1. Extract the zip file to a location that you can find easily, such as your desktop
-3. We will provide image files for use during the first half of the workshop.
-In the second half we will apply Inselect to your own digitisation activities so please bring some of your own images together with any related information such as details of metadata that you wish to capture
+    2. These files will be used for the first half of the workshop - in the second half we will apply Inselect to your own digitisation activities so please bring some of your own images together with any related information such as details of metadata that you wish to capture
-4. Do you have an idea for this software or would you like to report a problem?
-Raise an issue at https://github.com/NaturalHistoryMuseum/inselect/issues.
-5. Optional background reading and viewing:
+4. Optional background reading and viewing:
     1. Webinar: [Insights into Inselect Software: automating image processing, barcode reading, and validation of user-defined metadata](https://www.idigbio.org/content/insights-inselect-software-automating-image-processing-barcode-reading-and-validation-user)
     2. [PLOS ONE paper on Inselect](https://dx.doi.org/10.1371/journal.pone.0143402)

-*TODO LH images and other files*

 ## The problem
 Natural history collections are vast and varied, providing quite a few challenges